McVarHQ/Sleep-and-Stress/README.md

 # Sleep-and-Stress
 My first IoT Project

-This uses Mediapipe to detect the structures from camera feed.
+This uses Mediapipe to detect the pose structures from camera feed.
 Using the points and angles we determine and classify it into different positions.

 Work in Progress: